 Only heat the room you’re in.
 If you’re spending the whole evening in your bedroom, don’t put the heating on for the whole house, just use a portable heater in that room for a few hours.

 Don’t put your wet laundry on your radiators.
 Have a look at Lakeland’s heated tower airer instead.
 It costs £92.99 but it costs less than 5p per hour to run and will leave your radiators to do the job they were intended to do.
 It will also save you money on the cost of running your tumble-drier.

 I have a heated tower airer and it’s amazing.
 Not only is it cheap to run but it also warms the room a little.
 Highly recommended.

-If you receive any benefits like income support, pensions or disability allowance, you may qualify for a grant of up to £3,500 (or £6,000 where oil, low carbon or renewable technologies are recommended) from the government’s Warm Front scheme.
+If you receive any benefits like income support, pensions or disability allowance, you may qualify for a grant from the government’s Affordable Warmth scheme.
 This can be spent on things like loft insulation, draught-proofing and cavity wall insulation.
-Of course we don’t know if this scheme will continue as the spending cuts bite so apply early so that you can be in with a chance.
+Of course we don’t know how long this scheme will continue for as the spending cuts bite so apply early so that you can be in with a chance.

 The government have also set up the Green Deal, an initiative designed to encourage homeowners and businesses to use more green technologies.
 The great thing about this is that you will not be expected to pay any upfront costs.
 Click here for more information about the Green Deal and how it could benefit you.

 Keeping yourself warm is just as important as warming the places where you spend your time.
 If you can keep yourself warm with exercise and sensible clothes then you won’t need the heating turned up so high and like we said, turning the thermostat down just one degree will save you 10% on your bills.